 How diverse and inclusive is Liverpool John Moores University?

-Ranking in the top 50 (49th) in our social inclusion index, LJMU is fifth in England and Wales for recruitment of white working-class male students — the most underrepresented group in higher education.
-The university recruits more students from Northern Ireland than any university on the UK mainland.
+Ranking 54th in our social inclusion index, LJMU is in the top ten in England and Wales for the recruitment of white working-class male students — the most underrepresented group in higher education.
+The university recruits more students from Northern Ireland than any other university on the UK mainland.

 Everything you need to know about scholarships and bursaries at Liverpool John Moores University

-LJMU’s support for students who have experience of care or who are estranged from their families includes the John Lennon Imagine Award — an annual bursary of £1,000 supported by Yoko Ono’s Spirit Foundation.
-In 2024 three in ten first-years received funding from a £2 million LJMU hardship fund.
+About three in ten entrants received a financial award from LJMU in 2024-25.
+The university's support for students who have experience of care or who are estranged from their families includes the John Lennon Imagine Award — an annual bursary of £1,000 supported by Yoko Ono's Spirit Foundation.